Apple Watch 3 makes calls, but you'd better keep them short

 - "Over 1 hour" for an LTE-connected phone call

-The Apple Watch goes on sale alongside the iPhone 8, 8 Plus and Apple TV on Friday, September 22.
+The Apple Watch goes on sale alongside the iPhone 8, 8 Plus and Apple TV on Friday, September 22, and the cellular version will add an extra $10 a month to your bill on most US carriers.
 But you might want to wait for our eventual hands-on review -- where battery testing and talk time will be a primary focus -- before preordering it this Friday.

+iPhone 8: Apple's new handset offers wireless charging, a better screen and an improved camera

+iPhone X: The all-screen iPhone is coming on November 3 for $999

 Apple